Student organizations

 Through this program, Level aims to create a steady stream of dedicated social justice advocates entering the legal field.

-Pro Bono Students Canada - Saskatchewan Chapter (PBSC-SK)
+Pro Bono Students Canada - USask

-The PBSC Saskatchewan chapter facilitates one of the largest law student volunteer programs in Canada.
+The PBSC USask chapter facilitates one of the largest law student volunteer programs in Canada.
 PBSC volunteer placements provide students the opportunity to apply the skills they learn in the classroom to meet legal needs identified by our community partners.
 Our program works to increase access to justice and champions the value of pro bono service.

-PBSC Usask Facebook page
+PBSC USask Facebook page

 @PBSCUSask